asyarb/tailwind-capsize/README.md

 #### Opting out of trimming

-If you've applied trimming to a node higher up in the cascade, you can undo trimming via the `no-capsize` utility.
+If you've applied trimming higher up in the cascade, you can undo trimming via the `no-capsize` utility.

 ```html
 <!-- Or rely on the cascade -->